For Authors

 Publication Ethics and Publication Malpractice Statement

 “International Journal of Biomedicine” (IJBM) endorses and behaves in accordance with the codes of conduct and international standards established by the Committee on Publication Ethics (COPE).
-IJBM publishes peer-reviewed articles on the topics of basic, applied, and translational research on biology and medicine.
+IJBM publishes peer-reviewed articles on the topics of basic, applied, and translational research in biology and medicine.

 Editorial Procedures

 IJBM’s editorial procedures are guided by the COPE Code of Conduct for Journal Editors.
 The editor also may be guided by the policies of the journal’s editorial board.
 Manuscripts are evaluated for their content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy.
-IJBM is committed to following best practices on ethical matters, errors, and retractions, and to provide legal review if necessary.
+IJBM is committed to following best practices on ethical matters, errors, and retractions, and to providing legal review if necessary.

 Confidentiality